LucasGallone/FMDX_PersonalWeatherStation-Plugin/README.md

 • If you have just set up the plugin, you may have made a mistake when entering your station ID or API key.
 Check both values ​​and try again.
 <br>
 <br>
 • Your API key may have expired.
-Log in to your WeatherUnderground account, then click on "My Profile," "Member Settings," and "API Keys."
+Log in to your WeatherUnderground account, then click on "My Profile", "Member Settings", and "API Keys".
 <br>
 If you find that the key has expired, generate a new one and update the JSON configuration file.
 <br>